- Height: 14.8 mm

 Battery life: Sleepier than Sleeping Beauty

-Unfortunately, the battery life isn’t amazing.
+Unfortunately, the battery life on the Vodafone Neo isn’t amazing.
 Even if you use it sparingly, you will probably need to charge it every day.
 This is a bit disappointing, particularly considering it’s a watch without an always-on display.

 Still, it should last a full day, even with heavy use.
 Just make sure you charge it up before you want to use it.

 Handily, it does give you a low battery warning when it reaches 20% charge.
-It does this by vibrating and blaring out your chosen notification sound (Pixie dust, of course).
+It does this by vibrating and blaring out your chosen notification sound (mine was Pixie dust, of course).
 But if you’re not expecting it, this can really make you jump.
 And if you’re wearing it at night and it goes off, it’s guaranteed to wake you faster than true love’s kiss.

 Cost: Scrooge McDuck would think twice